HKFoggyU/hkust-thesis-typst/chapters/maintext.typ

 However, I will introduce a few highlights in this thesis template that might be essential.

+=== How to start using this template?

+I strongly recommend you use Visual Studio Code with its `Tinymist Typst` extension as the editor.
+It requires less (actually, #sym.arrow.r 0) effort of configuration.

++ Download and install #link("https://code.visualstudio.com/", text(fill: blue, "Visual Studio Code")), and install the extension #link("https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist", text(fill: blue, "Tinymist Typst")).
++ Download this thesis template from #link("https://github.com/HKFoggyU/hkust-thesis-typst/releases/latest", text(fill: blue, "GitHub Release zip file")), unzip it.
++ Open the unzipped folder with Visual Studio Code.
++ Open the file `mythesis.typ`, click the "Preview" on top.
++ Read the example chapters and write.

 === Basic information for thesis

 You can change the thesis information in the file `mythesis-info.typ`, such as thesis title, degree, author, supervisors, etc: